Gary Vaynerchuk and Tony Robbins are two of the most popular self-help gurus these days.

-You also don’t pull in people unless you feel at the very least at the same level with them.
+You also don’t pull in people unless you feel at the very least at the same level as them.

 Just imagine this: would Tony do that if he was meeting a country’s president, or even a strong moral authority such as a priest?

 Of course not.

 And that’s why that communicates Tony Robbins feels superior.